yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intro/index.md

     <li><strong>solid</strong> refers to the border style, in this case a solid line</li>
     <li><strong>red</strong> is the color that you would like the border to be (it could be changed to any valid color name or hex code!)</li>
   </ul>
   <p>What change did you see on your page when you added this border declaration?
 Tinker with the 3 pieces of information - change <strong>1px</strong> to <strong>5px</strong>, change the color, etc!
-Check out all the <a href="https://www.w3schools.com/css/css_border.asp">possible border styles</a> as well!</p>
+Check out all the <a target="blank" href="https://www.w3schools.com/css/css_border.asp">possible border styles</a> as well!</p>
 </div>

 Takeaways from this exploration: